SherG/cool-iron/blog/seo-set-forget.md

 * $125/hr: the average SEO freelancer hourly rate.
 Rates go up to $175/hour+.
 * $600 per link: what one agency charges for obtaining a single link from a low-ranking website to yours.

+<em>Note: your inbox may be filled with offers to manage your "business listings" or "business citations."
+Many of these offers are for around $199 a month.
+This is a typical spammy offer, where the sender hasn't even bothered to find out whether your business listings have already been taken care of.
+Besides, there's no scenario where these need to be managed on a monthly basis.</em>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">What do you see as the most overused, ineffective SEO tactic?</p>&mdash; Bill Slawski ⚓ (@bill_slawski) <a href="https://twitter.com/bill_slawski/status/1179934021448429569?ref_src=twsrc%5Etfw">October 4, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The good news is the internet is filled with quality free tutorials to provide you with the SEO basics a small business owner needs to know.
 You can choose to handle your own SEO without hiring a professional.

 You needn't try to do everything, or everything at once.
 Following quality standards for content, and best practices when posting, can go far.